Be a change agent

 There are two deadlines to apply:

-The selection of the students for the 2nd wave will be completed in June 2019 and the programme will start in September 2019.
+The selection of the students will be processed in March 2023 and the students will informed about their status in April 2023.
+The start of the academic years is between the end of August 2023 and October 2023 depending which university you will be enrolled at.
 The number of study places available is limited and the application process is highly competitive.
-Selection is based on merit.

 Who can apply?